ageriksen/variational-monte-carlo-fys4411/README.md

 # Simple Variational Monte Carlo solve for FYS4411

 Class structure for the first VMC project of FYS4411 (spring 2021).
 The project involves studying a  trapped,  hard  sphere  Bose  gas using Monte Carlo simulations.
-For furhter detials see the pdf.
+For further detials see the pdf.

 ## Compiling and running the project